Pakistan - World Nuclear Performance Report

 Pakistan has six operating nuclear power reactors supplied by China at two sites: Chashma, inland 200 km southwest of Islamabad; and Karachi, on the coast about 30 km west of the city of Karachi.

+The four units at Chashma are CNP300 models, based on the Qinshan 1 reactor in China.
+The first reactor was connected to the grid in 2000 and the fourth unit in 2017.
 The Karachi nuclear plant is the site of the country’s first nuclear power reactor, a 90 MWe (net) Canadian PHWR that operated between 1971 and 2021.
-The two operating units at Karachi are HPR1000 models, also known as Hualong one.
+The two operating units at Karachi are HPR1000 models, also known as Hualong One.
 Unit 2 at the plant was connected to the grid in 2021, followed by unit 3 in 2022.

-Also, in June 2023 it was announced that the Pakistan Atomic Energy Commission had signed a $4.8 billion deal with China National Nuclear Corporation (CNNC) to construct an HPR1000 reactor as unit 5 at Chashma.
+In June 2023 it was announced that the Pakistan Atomic Energy Commission had signed a $4.8 billion deal with China National Nuclear Corporation (CNNC) to construct an HPR1000 reactor as unit 5 at Chashma.
+First nuclear concrete was poured in January 2025.
+CNNC is providing 85% of the estimated $3.7 billion required for the construction.

 Nuclear electricity production by age of reactor